By: Chris ⎜ Last updated

 When parking is free

-The sign tells you everything.
+The sign tells you everything you need to know.
 Outside the listed hours, parking is free and unrestricted on municipal streets.

 As a general pattern across most Norwegian cities: evenings, Sundays, and public holidays are free.
 In Oslo city centre, paid parking runs Monday to Saturday from 09:00 to 20:00.
-Park at 20:01 on a Tuesday and you owe nothing until 09:00 the next morning.
+Park at 20:01 on a Tuesday and you can stay parked for free until 09:00 the next morning.
 Show up on a Sunday and every municipal street spot is free all day.

 Saturday afternoons are free in many municipalities.
-The exact cutoff varies by city, often 15:00 or 17:00, but the pattern holds broadly.
+The exact cutoff varies by city, often 15:00 or 17:00.

 EasyPark will show "Free" in the app when a zone has no active fee.
-It's a useful double-check when you're standing on a street trying to decode a sign in fading light.
 You do not need to start a parking session in the app if you're only planning on parking during the free hours.

 Private garages and lots play by their own rules.
 Most charge 24 hours a day, 7 days a week.
 Shops and malls may give a certain amount of time for free, usually 1-2 hours.
 The conditions for the free parking is clearly stated and sometimes require you to registering your license plate number on a tablet in the shop.
-The "free on Sundays" pattern applies to municipal street parking, not to the garage under a shopping centre.
+The "free on Sundays" pattern applies to municipal street parking, not to the private garages.
 Always check the signage at the entrance.

 Charging your EV at municipal roadside chargers

-EasyPark handles the charging.
+EasyPark handles the charging as well.
 Each charger has an ID number printed on it, and the same chargers appear on the map inside the app.
 Select the correct charging zone, pick the specific charger outlet that matches the one you're plugged into, and tap Start, wait a couple of seconds for the session to activate.
 When you come back, stop the charging session in the app.

 The sign at the charging bay dictates the rules.
 Some spots are time-limited to prevent people from hogging a charger all day with a full battery.
 If the sign says "Maks 3 timer" (Maximum 3 hours) that applies to you regardless of whether you're still charging.
 Some municipal charging bays charge a fee for the electricity on top of the parking fee, others are free to charge but you still pay for parking during the normal paid hours.
-Read the sign, follow whatever it says, and you won't have a problem.
+Read the sign and follow whatever it says.

 Camera garages and "pay later" invoices

-More Norwegian garages are switching to barrier-free camera systems every year.
+More Norwegian garages have switched to barrier-free camera systems.
 You drive in, a camera reads your plate, and when you leave, another camera reads it again.
-No ticket to lose, no barrier to wait behind, and if everything is set up correctly in EasyPark, the session is handled automatically.
+There's no ticket to lose, no barrier to wait behind, and if everything is set up correctly in EasyPark, the session is handled automatically.
 Make sure you activate the Automatic CameraPark feature in EasyPark.

 Most camera garages give you 24-48 hours to pay online via the operator's website.
 If you see a sign at the exit displaying a URL, pay that evening from your hotel.
 It takes two minutes and saves you the admin fee surcharge.